kneznai/kneznai-otus/readme.md

 readme.md
 # The file is to store the info about this pilot project
-# Project title is kneznai space mission
+# Project title is kneznai to the moon mission
+# Project description TBD